 DAY 18: Eastern Zambia to Livingstone (B / L / D)

-An early morning start to head south to Livingstone.
+An early morning start to head south through the southern Zambian towns mostly supporting local agriculture and farming, on the way to Livingstone.
 Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Mosi-oa-Tunya National Park, Zambia - a fantastic photo opportunity.
 There is the option tonight of enjoying a sunset dinner cruise on the mighty Zambezi.